 Not quite what you’re looking for?
 Click here to browse more Yosemite hotels!

-Yosemite in the winter is one of the most beautiful sights in the world and deserves a spot on every nature lover’s bucket list.
+Winter in Yosemite is one of the most beautiful sights in the world and deserves a spot on every nature lover’s bucket list.
 With a little planning ahead, the trip can be safe, fun, and easy to navigate.
-The pay off?
+The payoff?
 Gorgeous scenery and tons of Yosemite fun, without the crazy crowds that come each summer.

-Are you considering a visit to Yosemite in winter?
+Are you considering a winter visit to Yosemite?
 Have any questions?
 Let us know in the comments!